mamdous-usual/vim/README.md

-# 📝 My Vim Configuration
+# 📝 Vim Configuration

-Welcome to my Vim configuration setup!
 This repo includes my customized `.vimrc` file and a useful cheatsheet for Vim commands.

 ---